Artist in Residence

 Australian artist Baden Pailthorpe undertook a three month residency at the Australian War Memorial from 1st July – 30th September 2013.
 As the Memorial’s inaugural artist in residence Pailthorpe carried out research into the Memorial’s collection.
 In this video he gives insights into this experience including the conceptual development of a new work.

-Baden Pailthorpe (b.1981) is a new media artist, writer and curator currently undertaking a PhD in new media aesthetics at the University of New South Wales, Sydney.
+Baden Pailthorpe (b.1981) is a new media artist, writer and curator.
 His work engages with the aesthetics and technologies of contemporary conflict.
 Specifically, he works with popular cinema, war simulators and the media to produce digital film and still images.
 Pailthorpe holds master’s degrees from l'Université Paris VIII and the College of Fine Arts, UNSW.
 His works are held in private and public collections, including the Australian War Memorial.
-He is represented by Martin Browne Contemporary, Sydney.

 This project was assisted by the Australian Government through the Australia Council for the Arts, its arts funding and advisory body.